our-story-media/ourstory-resources/doc_gen/materials/README.md

 Depending on the [Ideation](/guide/ideation/) process you choose to adopt, you may require shaped dice to help configure the cards with the community.

-They are availble at a number of online retailers such as:
+They are available at a number of online retailers such as:

 [https://www.teaching.com.au/product/TFC10241](https://www.teaching.com.au/product/TFC10241)